Kids' Lit Quiz: World Finals

 The 2018 World Final was held at St Kentigern Boys' School, Remuera, Auckland, New Zealand.
 The winner was Canberra Grammar School (Australia).

 The 2019 World Final was held at Sota School of the Arts in Singapore.
 The winner was Churchill Road Elementary School from the United States of America, with New Zealand and South Africa taking 2nd and 3rd.

 The 2020 World Final was to be held in Hamilton, New Zealand, but was cancelled due to COVID-19.
 The 2021 and 2022 World Finals were also cancelled.

 In 2023, a financially constrained World Final was held at Havelock North Intermediate School.
 The guest speaker was the Honourable Jan Tinnetti, who at the time was the 48th Minister of Education.
 The Final was won by Macquarie College from Australia.
 Unexpectedly in September of the same year, Kids' Lit Quiz Patron, Chloe Wright ONZM, passed away.

 In 2024, the quiz expanded after recovering from the Covid pandemic and an inaugural World Final was held in Australia.
 It was hosted by Canberra Grammar School, who won the 2018 World Final.
 The World Final was won by an Asian nation for the first time, Indonesia.
 The winning school was ACS Jakarta.

 The 2025 edition was held on the 13th of August, hosted by St. John's College, Johannesburg, a long-time participant of the quiz (winner of the 2017 World Final and placed in the top 3 multiple times).
 The winning team came from The King's School Tudor House, Australia.
 St. Mary's School (South Africa) came second, and Nysmith School (USA) came in third.
 Author of South African book series Spud, John van de Ruit, spoke at the competition.

+The 2026 World Final was held on 10 July (a public holiday celebrating the Māori New Year known as Matariki).
+The location was in the beautiful Bay of Islands, a historically important part of New Zealand.
+First was King Philip School, West Hartford, Connecticut, Second was Heaton Normal Intermediate, Christchurch NZ, and Third was Sha Tin College Hong Kong.